 James B. Jacobs

-James B. Jacobs is Chief Justice Warren E. Burger Professor of Constitutional Law and the Courts, Director of the Center for Research in Crime and Justice at New York University.
-His first book, Stateville: The Penitentiary in Mass Society (1977), is considered a classic in penology.
+James B. Jacobs is Warren E. Burger Professor of Constitutional Law and the Courts, Director of the Center for Research in Crime and Justice, New York University School of Law.
+His books include Breaking the Devil's Pact: The Battle to Free the Teamsters from the Mob (with Cooperman, 2011) and Mobsters, Unions, and Feds: Organized Crime and the American Labor Movement (2006).

 II.
 What and How We Punish Law, Justice, and Punishment; Introduction: What and How We Punish, Vol. 74 No. 2 (Summer 2007)